25 NAT0-led peacekeepers injured in Kosovo in clashes with Serbs outside municipal building

 “But we must protect the peace.
 Peace is all we have,” she said.

-Defense Minister Milos Vucevic said the Serbian army was wrapping up its deployment following the decision to raise the alert level.
-Vucevic, who said he was hoping for a political solution, also criticized KFOR, saying that their position “looks like they are protecting the police from unarmed people.”

-Serbs say they want both the new mayors, whom they called “illegal and illegitimate sheriffs,” to resign and leave the offices, and special police to leave northern Kosovo, according to Goran Rakic, a local Serb politician.

-KFOR increased its presence in the four municipalities, including Mitrovica.
+KFOR has increased its presence in the four northern municipalities.
 It called on all sides to refrain from actions that could cause escalation and urged both “Belgrade and Pristina to engage in the EU-led dialogue.”

 U.S. Ambassador Jeff Hovenier met with President Vjosa Osmani and then together with other western powers' ambassadors — the U.S., France, Italy, Germany and the U.K. known as the Quint — with Prime Minister Albin Kurti, urging him to take steps to de-escalate the situation and reduce tensions.

-“Peaceful protest needs to remain peaceful,” said Hovenier, denouncing the Serbs' violence.

-EU Ambassador Tomas Szunyog denounced the attack on journalists' cars saying that “journalists must be allowed to conduct their work without fear for their safety.”

-Last Friday, ethnic Serbs in northern Kosovo, who are a majority in that part of the country, tried to block recently elected ethnic Albanian officials from entering municipal buildings.
+Last Friday, ethnic Serbs in northern Kosovo tried to block recently elected ethnic Albanian officials from entering municipal buildings.
 Kosovo police fired tear gas to disperse the crowd and let the new officials into the offices.

-More than a dozen Serbs and five Kosovar police officers were injured.
-Serbian troops on the border with Kosovo were put on high alert the same day.

 The U.S. and the EU condemned Kosovo’s government for using police to forcibly enter the municipal buildings.